Configure instance weighting for Amazon EC2 Auto Scaling - Amazon EC2 Auto Scaling

 { "AutoScalingGroupName": "my-asg", "MixedInstancesPolicy": { "LaunchTemplate": { "LaunchTemplateSpecification": { "LaunchTemplateName": "my-launch-template", "Version": "$Latest" }, "Overrides": [ { "InstanceType": "m4.16xlarge", "WeightedCapacity": "16" }, { "InstanceType": "m5.24xlarge", "WeightedCapacity": "24" } ] }, "InstancesDistribution": { "OnDemandPercentageAboveBaseCapacity": 0, "SpotAllocationStrategy": "capacity-optimized" } }, "MinSize": 160, "MaxSize": 720, "DesiredCapacity": 480, "VPCZoneIdentifier": "subnet-5ea0c127,subnet-6194ea3b,subnet-c934b782", "Tags": [] }

-To add or modify weights for an existing Auto Scaling group
+To configure an existing Auto Scaling group to use weights (Amazon CLI)

-• Use the update-auto-scaling-group command to add or modify weights.
-For example, the following command adds weights to instance types in an existing Auto Scaling group by specifying the following:
+Use the update-auto-scaling-group command.
+For example, the following command assigns weights to instance types in an existing Auto Scaling group by specifying the following:

 • The instance types to launch in priority order (c5.18xlarge, c5.24xlarge, c5.2xlarge, c5.4xlarge)